My ALS Reversal

 We returned to Dr. Nielsen’s office in early January.
 He stated he could see a substantial improvement in my condition.
 Though I was still skeptical, I wanted to believe him.
 He took photos of my throat again, and recorded my voice.
 Both really did seem to show significant improvement.
 We left with a renewed commitment to stay the course.

 Shortly after our return from Heber City, we read something about Human Growth Hormone as being of value for ALS patients.
 I made another appointment with my GP, with the intent of reviewing this option and possibly getting a prescription.
-He took no more than 20 seconds to look on his computer, then told me there was no value in the drug.
+He took about 20 seconds to look on his computer, then told me there was no value in the drug.
 I was very disappointed, not so much because of his rejection of the potential value of HGH, but because of his attitude that there was absolutely nothing I could do that could change the outcome of my diagnosis, and that I was foolish for thinking otherwise.
 On sharing with him the photos of my throat and the recordings of my voice, his only comment was that my voice was only louder.
 He did not comment on the obvious improvement of the swollen glands in my throat.
 We had a heated discussion, in which I told him that I was going to beat this disease, and I wanted no association with anyone, including him, that did not believe I could succeed.
 I immediately left with some harsh words, telling him I would not be back.

 Though we had completely committed to this new approach, December of 2011 seemed to be a continued down-hill slide.
 Two of the longest nights of my life came in the second week of January, when I simply could not get enough air to sleep, or even lie down.
 I spent two consecutive nights sitting on a sofa, gasping for air, and wondering how I could ever make it until morning.
 For some reason, it was easier during the days.